JakeSteam/blog-personal/_posts/2023-11-25-idle-iktah-tips-faqs-and-endgame-guides.md

 On the [Discord](https://discord.gg/TRymHghrKA), there are a *lot* of players who join and ask the same few questions.
 Hopefully by answering them here, players will be able to Google for answers instead!

+Special thanks to the other players on Discord who helped me when I was first figuring out some of the game's mechanics.

 #### Items

 ##### **1. Where do I get Gold recipes?**